 My awareness of web accessibility began when I joined a housing association in 2014 that was using a cloud-based accessibility toolbar.
 As someone who thrives on user experience (UX), I instantly “got” the contribution this type of functionality made to providing an inclusive experience for all visitors.
 From that moment on, I made it my goal to find out as much as possible about web accessibility.

 What does “great” look like?

-As I explored the subject in more detail, I came to realise that accessibility isn’t simply about providing an accessibility toolbar: truly accessible websites have a combination of the following key characteristics:
+As I explored the subject in more detail, I came to realise that accessibility isn’t simply about providing an accessibility toolbar widget: truly accessible websites have a combination of the following key characteristics:

 - Adherence to Web Content Accessibility Guidelines (WCAG) standards

 - Accessible design (colour schemes, fonts, and tagging of images and PDFs)

 - Clear menu structure (easily understood by users)

 - Easy to find information (ideally no more than three clicks from the homepage)

 - Plain English standards set at a level that matches the users’ needs